rechrtb/RepRapFirmware/src/Movement/Axis and drive allocation and release.md

 - Each move generated in a particular MS is put into a DDA in the corresponding DDA ring
 - When a move is committed, MoveSegments for the logical drives concerned are generated from the DDA.
 These segments are attached to the DMs in the common set
 - After a DDA is committed, the DDA is used only for tracking when the move should complete, reporting on its parameters (acceleration, top speed etc.)
+- The DDA no longer stores the Cartesian coordinates of the end of each move.
+Instead we store the cartesian coordinates of the end of each move in the DDARing.

 Objectives
 - A MS must 'own' a logical drive before it can move it.
 At most one MS can own a logical drive at any one time.